thexant/TheQuietEnd/LoreFiction/Basic Lore/Corridors.md

     ◦ Collapsed Corridors **no longer emit Corridor Radiation** and cannot be reaccessed.

-**Implications**
+**Other Notes**

 • Human expansion depended heavily on stable Corridors.
 As their reliability degraded, so did interstellar infrastructure.

 • Colonies stranded by shifting or collapsing Corridors often suffer **total isolation**, leading to slow decline or death.

-• Some Corridors still offer partial stability, allowing travel with heavy risk but remain the only option for keeping distant colonies alive.
+• Some Corridors still offer partial stability, allowing travel with heavy risk; but remain the only option for keeping distant colonies alive.